skiadas/SoftwareDevelopmentPracticumCourse/activities/activity2-4refactoringPrimesGeneratorPart1.md

 #.
 Extract the `printNumbers` Method

     a.
-Select the code for the second `while` loop, including the variable declarations that we want to be local in the new method.
+Select the code for the remaining `while` loop in main, including all the variable declarations after the call to `generatePrimes`.
     #. **Refactor This** (`<ctrl+alt+shift>-T`) and extract the method.
     #. *Run tests to verify that nothing has been broken.*